aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/encryptiontype/_index.md

 ﻿---
 title: EncryptionType
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: Encryption Type.
 Only used by excel2003.
-We will encrypt 2007/2010 workbook using SHA AES the same as Excel does, and this EncryptionType will be ignored.
+We will encrypt 20072010 workbook using SHA AES the same as Excel does and this EncryptionType will be ignored.
 type: docs
 url: /nodejs-cpp/encryptiontype/
 ---